 "My family is unique because my parents are spiritual leaders to point me the way to victory.
-My parents were growing in poor family.
-They did not have enough resource to chase their dreams.
-Furthermore, the most important investment is that they made countless sacrifices to foster my growing."
+My parents were growing in a low-income family.
+They did not have enough resources to chase their dreams.
+Furthermore, the most important investment is that they made countless sacrifices to foster my growth."

 The above para fails to resonate with the reader because it does not provide any specifics about the place ( country, city) where the writer lived with his family and why they lacked resources.